 Helen McCrory returns to the National to take the title role in Euripides’ powerful tragedy, in a new version by Ben Power.

-Through bold and irreverent storytelling, James I explores the complex character of the colourful Stewart king – poet, lover and law-maker.
+James I explores the complex character of the colourful Stewart king – poet, lover and law-maker.

 A violent royal playground is depicted in James II: a terrifying arena of sharp teeth and long knives.